doableware/djongo/README.md

  <h2>Questions</h2>

-   Any questions or issues regarding the usage.
+   Any questions, suggestions for improvements or issues regarding the usage.
 Please raise a git-hub issue ticket.